-The Corporate EM Plan serves as Pembina's foundational emergency management plan and includes emergency response information relevant across the company and applicable at all sites and pipeline systems operated by Pembina.
+The Corporate EM Plan serves as Pembina's foundational emergency management plan and includes emergency response information relevant to Canadian operations and is applicable to all sites and pipeline systems operated by Pembina, within Canada.

 The Corporate EM Plan has been developed in partnership with Pembina stakeholders and response personnel to ensure the document contains helpful and relevant information.
 The Corporate EM Plan has been prepared to ensure compliance to applicable regulations and reporting requirements.